awsdocs/aws-elemental-mediatailor-user-guide/doc_source/dash-manifest-splice-insert-example.md

 # DASH Manifest Splice Insert Example<a name="dash-manifest-splice-insert-example"></a>

 **DASH origin manifest example for splice insert**
 The following example from an MPD manifest shows an ad avail in a manifest received by DASH from the content origin\.
-This example uses the `scte35:SpliceInsert` markers with `outOfNetworkIndicator` set to `true`:
+This example uses the `scte35:SpliceInsert` markers with `outOfNetworkIndicator` set to `true`\.

 ```
    <Period start="PT173402.036S" id="46041">